nsdf-fabric/nsdf-materialscience/python/nsdf/materialscience/radiographics_preprocessing/readme.md

   * vtk
   * OpenVisus
   * tifffile

-f you do not have Anaconda installed, you can follow the instructions here to install it.
-Make sure to change the prefix in install/env_conda to the location of Anaconda in your local machine (e.g., /opt/anaconda3/, /home/opt/anaconda3/)
+If you do not have Anaconda installed, you can follow the instructions here to install it.
+Make sure to change the prefix in `env_conda` to the location of Anaconda in your local machine (e.g., `/opt/anaconda3/`, `/home/opt/anaconda3/`)

 Run the next commands on your local machine:
 ```
 conda env create -f env_conda.yaml